ekral/Utb.PizzaKiosk/README.md

 ### Roles

-- A **customer** is and individual or group that would like to order and configure pizzas and eat it in the restaurant or take it away.
+- A **customer** is an individual or group that would like to order and configure pizzas and eat it in the restaurant or take it away.
 - An **operator** periodically checks for orders and process orders.
 - A **manager** creates, edits, and manages pizza menu, including names, descriptions, options, and configuration.